arkottke/pykooh/README.md

     microtremor.
 Bulletin of the Seismological Society of America, 88(1), pp.228-241.

-This code was originally written for smoothing sub-module in [gmprocess](https://github.com/usgs/groundmotion-processing/tree/master/gmprocess/smoothing) by Bruce Worden.
+This code was originally written for smoothing submodule in [gmprocess](https://github.com/usgs/groundmotion-processing/tree/master/gmprocess/smoothing) by Bruce Worden.
 Dave Boore has provided [notes](http://daveboore.com/daves_notes/notes%20on%20smoothing%20over%20logarithmically%20spaced%20freqs.pd)